 Therefore, any person who made clay art — either professionally or recreationally — could’ve been exposed to asbestos without even knowing.

-The same DPH letter mentioned a New Jersey court case centered around a mesothelioma patient.
+The same DPH letter mentioned a New Jersey court case involving a mesothelioma patient who worked with clay art.
 The victim was a pottery shop owner who “purchased talc in large bags and mixed it in clays he used and sold.”
-The DPH referenced this case to explain why not to use talc in clays at Connecticut schools.
+The DPH referenced this case to explain why not to use talc in clay artwork at Connecticut schools.

 “(Clay) pieces that fall off will dry and may create a dust in the room,” the letter reads, noting this can lead to airborne asbestos fibers.